Wired Troubleshooting

 Overview/Introduction

-This knowledge base article will walk you through some common troubleshooting tips for connecting a device to the Ursinus Wired Network through an Ethernet cable.
+This knowledge base article will walk you through some common troubleshooting tips for connecting a device to the Ursinus wired network with an Ethernet cable.

 Article Index